MicrosoftDocs/sdk-api/sdk-api-src/content/winnetwk/ns-winnetwk-_netconnectinfostruct.md

 </dl>
 </td>
 <td width="60%">
-If set, the connection is not treated as being routed.
-In other words, routing is not taken into account when estimating the performance.
-This means actual performance may be much less than the information returned.
+The connection is not being routed.

-If not set, the connection may be going through routers that limit performance.
+If this flag is not set, the connection may be going through routers that limit performance.
+Consequently, if WNCON_FORNETCARD is set, actual performance may be much less than the information returned.

 </td>
 </tr>